Dana94/2019-website/blog/images/git-commands.md

 Stage edited files.

-`-A`
+### Flag Options

-I commonly use this flag which stages all file changes.
+- `-A`I commonly use this flag which stages all file changes.

-`.`

-Stages all new files and modifications without deletions ([thanks to this post for clarifying that](https://stackoverflow.com/questions/572549/difference-between-git-add-a-and-git-add?rq=1)).
+- `.` Stages all new files and modifications without deletions ([thanks to this post for clarifying that](https://stackoverflow.com/questions/572549/difference-between-git-add-a-and-git-add?rq=1)).

 ```shell
 ~/git-example (new-feature)